microsoft/Comparative-Analysis-for-Sustainability-Solution-Accelerator/README.md

 ## Provide feedback

-{🟨TODO: Update link to create new issues for this repo}

 Have questions, find a bug, or want to request a feature?
-[Submit a new issue](https://github.com/microsoft/content-processing-solution-acclerator/issues) on this repo and we'll connect.
+[Submit a new issue](https://github.com/microsoft/agent-for-rfp-response-solution-accelerator/issues) on this repo and we'll connect.

 <br/>